Simplify Your Leave Requests

-Zero Hour Contracts & Holiday Pay: Fully Explained
+A Trusted Guide to Zero Hour Contracts & Holiday Pay

 When it comes to zero-hour contracts and holiday pay, as an employer you likely have a good deal of questions: What does UK law say?
 Are workers entitled to holiday pay?
 How can you accurately calculate holiday entitlement for zero-hour workers?

 We have you covered.
 We’re starting by explaining the fundamentals of zero-hour contracts in UK law…